syed-zakriya/Android/RxProjects/README.md

-Simple example to demonstrate Observable, Observers and Disposables of RxJava/RxAndroid
+Simple Rx-Java example to demonstrate Observable, Observers and Disposables of RxJava/RxAndroid